steveo1978/reading-notes/README.md

 # Steve's reading notes

 ## Welcome and Hello My name is Steve R. Marical and I am a coding and sofware development student at Code Fellows.
-Please feel free to browse my page and don't forget to click the links !
+Please feel free to browse my page and don't forget to click the links!

 ### table of contents